Published: June 2, 2022 | Last Updated: July 1, 2022

 Enclose only the information requested and any forms, schedules or other information required to support your entries and a copy of this letter.
 Don’t send a copy of your return unless the IRS asks you to do so.
 Do not file a Form 1040-X, Amended U.S. Individual Income Tax Return.
 After the IRS receives the requested information, they’ll use it to process your original tax return.

-If you’re entitled to a refund, the IRS will send it about 6-8 weeks from the time they receive your response.
+If you’re entitled to a refund, the IRS will send it about six to eight weeks from the time they receive your response.

 IRS.gov has resources for understanding your notice or letter.
 For more specifics on your 12C notice, visit Understanding your IRS Notice or Letter on IRS.gov.